remotesynth/certifiedfreshevents/content/talkshows/june2022-suze-shardlow.md

 draft: false
 ---

-In this episode, Sean C. Davis interviews Suze Shardlow, the developer community manager at Redis Labs.
+In this episode, Sean C. Davis interviews Suze Shardlow, the developer community manager at Redis.